12 Top-Rated Tourist Attractions in Rhode Island

 5 Benefit Street Mile of History, Providence

-Benefit Street was the social, cultural, artistic, civic, and intellectual heart of Providence in the colonial and early Federal periods.
+Benefit Street was the social, cultural, artistic, civic, and intellectual heart of Providence in the colonial and early Federal periods, and today it's the most famous street in Rhode Island.
 You can immerse yourself in these exciting times for the young country just by walking this mile of stone- and brick-paved street.
-What makes Benefit Street especially interesting is that it is not a frozen-in-time museum street, but a vibrant neighborhood where later additions of Victorian and a few 20th-century buildings keep it in the here-and-now.
-Some of Providence's most interesting architecture is here, and a stroll along it will reveal beautiful gardens, a family burial ground, and churches as well as period homes.
+What makes Benefit Street especially interesting is that it is not a frozen-in-time museum street but a vibrant neighborhood, where later additions of Victorian and a few 20th-century buildings keep it in the here-and-now.
+Some of Providence's most interesting architecture is here, and a stroll along it will reveal beautiful gardens, a family burial ground, and churches, as well as period homes.

 6 RISD Museum of Art, Providence

 The Museum of Art at the Rhode Island School of Design in Providence is remarkable not only for the staggering numbers of its collections, but for their breadth of scope.
 The historical and contemporary textiles and dress collection alone totals more than 26,000 objects, from ancient Egyptian clothing fragments and Elizabethan needlework to 20th-century American designers and Japanese Noh theater robes.
-Other collections are equally impressive, including Decorative Arts and Design, Asian Art, Contemporary Art (which includes pioneering video arts), Ancient Art (complete with a mummy and coffin) and a Painting and Sculpture collection featuring works by Copley, Homer, Manet, Monet, Degas, Cézanne, Rodin, Picasso, Matisse, Maxfield Parrish, and Georgia O'Keeffe.
+Other collections are equally impressive, including Decorative Arts and Design; Asian Art; Contemporary Art (which includes pioneering video arts); Ancient Art (complete with a mummy and coffin); and a Painting and Sculpture collection featuring works by Copley, Homer, Manet, Monet, Degas, Cézanne, Rodin, Picasso, Matisse, Maxfield Parrish, and Georgia O'Keeffe.
+The museum's shop is always a good source of gifts and household items that are unusual and reflect cutting-edge design.

 7 John Brown House, Providence